 The Office of the Ombuds seeks to support more open and effective communication between employees and the College.
 In doing so, the outcome is to create a work environment of greater satisfaction for all employees.

 The W&M Ombuds Office adheres to the Code of Ethics and Standards of Practice of the IOA.
 A common set of ethical principles establishes the foundation of ombuds work:

 - Independence—The Ombuds is not aligned with any organizational entity and reports to the highest level possible within the organization.

-- Neutrality & Impartiality—The Ombuds advocates for a fair process rather than on behalf of any individual.
+- Neutrality—The Ombuds advocates for a fair process rather than on behalf of any individual.

 - Confidentiality—The Ombuds holds in strictest confidence any communications with those seeking assistance, and does not disclose confidential communications unless given permission to do so.
-The only exception to this confidentiality is where there appears to be imminent risk of serious harm or the abuse of minors.
+The only exception to this confidentiality is where there appears to be communication about imminent risk of serious harm or the abuse of minors.

 - Informality—The Ombuds supplements, but does not replace, any formal channels for grievance or adjudicative procedures.